Within the admin area of Stream, administrators can set some organisation-wide settings.

 - Group (Optional)

-Note: Just because your Curatr allows Public Registration, this doesn’t automatically give users the right to view each course within your organisation.
-On a course-by-course basis, you can elect to allow users to self-enrol to the course, or to deny this privilege.
+Note: Just because your Stream allows Public Registration, this doesn’t automatically give users the right to view each course within your organisation.
+On a course-by-course basis, you can make courses public or secret, elect to allow users to self-enrol to the course, or to deny this privilege.

 Default Game Settings

-In the organisation settings you can set some course gamification settings that will be used by default when you create a new course unless you specify them otherwise.
-These include:
+Stream awards Experience Points (XP) for actions to encourage engagement and social interactions.
+In the organisation settings you can set some course gamification settings that will be used by default when you create a new course, unless you specify otherwise

 To learn more about game settings, visit our article here.